 In the hunting, outdoor and firearms industry, I’d say there is overwhelming evidence that influencer marketing is a good way to move the needle.
 Combined with inbound or content marketing, influencer marketing could be the strategy you’re looking for.

 Garrison Everest, Inc. 99 East Main Street, Suite 200 Franklin, Tennessee 37064 Call: 303.358.3068

 About Outdoor Industry Marketing Agency

-Most companies in the outdoor, hunting, shooting sports, and defense industries struggle to clearly communicate their brand and products.
-At Garrison Everest, an Outdoor Industry Marketing Agency, we create proven messaging and digital marketing programs that grow traffic, leads and customers.
+Most companies in the outdoor, hunting, adventure and shooting sports industry struggle to clearly communicate their brand and products.
+At Garrison Everest, an outdoor industry digital marketing agency, we create proven messaging and digital marketing programs that grow traffic, contacts and customers.